-South Africa held its first democratic election in April 1994 under an interim Constitution.
+After a difficult negotiation process, South Africa held its first democratic election in April 1994 under an interim Constitution.

 The ANC emerged with a 62% majority.
 South Africa was divided into nine new provinces to replace the four existing provinces and 10 black homelands.
-In terms of the interim Constitution, the NP and Inkatha Freedom Party participated in a government of national unity under President Mandela, South Africa's first democratically elected president.
+In terms of the interim Constitution, the NP and IFP participated in a government of national unity under President Mandela, South Africa's first democratically elected president.

-The second democratic election, in 1999, saw the ANC increasing its majority to a point just short of two-thirds of the total vote.
+The second democratic election, in 1999, saw the ANC increasing its majority to a point just short of two-thirds of the total vote

-In the April 2004 election, the ANC won the national vote with 69,68% and the celebration of 10 Years of Freedom attended by heads of state and government delegations from across the world.
+In the April 2004 election, the ANC won the national vote with 69,68%.
+27 April 2004 saw the swearing in of President Thabo Mbeki and the celebration of 10 Years of Freedom attended by heads of state and government delegations from across the world.

-In 2008, Kgalema Motlanthe became President following the recalling of President Thabo Mbeki.
+In 2008, Kgalema Motlanthe became President following the recalling of President Mbeki.
 On 22 April 2009, South Africa held national and provincial elections with about 76% of registered voters casting their votes.
+The results for the top five parties were as follows: the ANC achieved 65,9%; the Democratic Alliance 16,6%, the newly-formed Congress of the People 7,4%; the IFP 4,5%; and the Independent Democrats 0,9% of the votes cast.
 Jacob Zuma was inaugurated as President of South Africa on 9 May 2009.

-The following year, a significant milestone for South Africa was the hosting of the 2010 FIFA World CupTM.
+The following year, a significant milestone for South Africa was the hosting of the 2010 FIFA Soccer World Cup^{TM} .